alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

     url: /service-manual/phases
 ---

-##What is an Alpha##
+##What is an alpha##

 {:.intro}
-An [Alpha](/service-manual/phases/alpha.html) is a process that happens at the beginning of a project that allows us to explore the major risks to the project, and discover whether the project is feasible and get some ideas as to the cost of the project.
+An [alpha](/service-manual/phases/alpha.html) is a process that happens at the beginning of a project that allows us to explore the major risks to the project, and discover whether the project is feasible and get some ideas as to the cost of the project.

-It is primarily defined by two activites:
+It is primarily defined by two activities:

-- Identifying Risks
+- identifying risks
-- Prototyping Solutions
+- prototyping solutions

 This document covers how to go about executing an alpha project.

-Each Alpha project has a different set of risks to identify and people with different skills available to them.
+Each alpha project has a different set of risks to identify and people with different skills available to them.
 The following guidance should be considered guidelines for a healthy alpha project rather than a checklist that must be followed for each project.
 However when deviating from the guidance, you should be able to understand the costs of changing the process and ensure that the benefits outweigh them and therefore justify your changes.

 ##Preparing##

 ###Identifying goals###

-Before planning an alpha, the team must work out what the goals of the Alpha are.
+Before planning an alpha, the team must work out what the goals of the alpha are.

 For example, some of your goals might be:

 - attempting to prove that you can replace an existing digital service
 - prove that you can replace a paper service with a digital service